daeh/zotero-markdb-connect/README.md

 - Choose the file `zotero-obsidian-citations-0.0.11.xpi`
 - Restart Zotero

 ## Setup

-_ZoteroObsidianCitations_ can map Markdown files to Zotero items either by identifying [Better BibTex](https://retorque.re/zotero-better-bibtex/) citekeys in the Markdown filenames/metadata, or by identifying Zotero-Item-Keys in the file contents.
+_ZoteroObsidianCitations_ presumes that a given Zotero item corresponds to single Markdown file.
+A Markdown file can specify which Zotero item it's linked to using either a [Better BibTex](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.

-1. Using **Better BibTex citekeys**.
+1. Link Markdown files to Zotero items using **Better BibTex citekeys**.

-   - This is recommended if you created the Markdown notes using [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).
+   - This is recommended if you created the Markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).

    - The Markdown file names should start with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTex citekey).

-2. Using **Zotero Item Keys**.
+2. Link Markdown files to Zotero items using **Zotero Item Keys**.

-   - This is recommended if you created the Markdown notes using the `Export Note` feature of Zotero.
+   - This is recommended if you created the Markdown notes with the `Export Note` feature of Zotero.

    - The Markdown file names should start with `@` and the file contents should include the Zotero-Item-Key in a consistent format
      (Zotero automatically generates Item Keys; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).

+---

 ### Option 1: Using BetterBibTex citekeys

-If your Markdown notes contain the Better BibTex citekeys, _ZoteroObsidianCitations_ can match the notes to the associated Zotero items by extracting the citekey from the note filenames or the yaml metadata.
+_ZoteroObsidianCitations_ can extract the BetterBibTex citekey that specifies which Zotero Item a Markdown note corresponds to.
+The BetterBibTex citekey can be taken from the Markdown filename or yaml metadata.

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),